nesi/support-docs/docs/Scientific_Computing/Supported_Applications/JupyterLab.md

 > ### Tips {#prerequisites}
 >
-> -   For Māui\_Ancil, e.g. w-mauivlab01 you may want to add the
+> -   For Maui\_Ancil, e.g. w-mauivlab01 you may want to add the
 >     following to your `.ssh/config` to avoid establishing the
 >     additional hop manually.
 >